 First things first – what exactly is an API, and what is its use?
 The API is the method of communicating, for example, with a credit card processing company.
 Not long ago, a person could telephone a company with credit card information to place an order.
 Now, online ordering uses the internet.
 A conversation between computers is done in place of the telephone and people, but similarities exist.
 In a phone call, you have to identify yourself and describe the type of transaction you want to complete.
-The person you speak to will let you know whether the transaction can be done or not.
+The person you speak to will inform you if they can complete the transaction.

-APIs are used by programs, for which a number of programming languages can be used, such as Ruby, Python, Node.js or PHP.
-Programs communicate in what’s called a client-server request-response protocol, referring to a system where a request is sent and a response to the request is received by the sender.
+Programs use APIs through multiple languages, such as Ruby, Python, Node.js or PHP.
+Programs communicate in what’s called a client-server request-response protocol, referring to a system where one side sends a request and then the sender receives a response to the request.

 The company you chose for your processing will have lots of documentation on how to use their APIs.
 They will have sample scripts you can copy and then modify for your own usage.
 One caveat: You cannot blindly copy and then change a name or account code.
-You do need to understand the code since this is being used for secure money transfer.
-All coding standards that relate to security and the prevention of misuse should be followed.
+You need to understand the code since you’ll use it for secure money transfer.
+You’ll need to follow all coding standards that relate to security and the prevention of misuse.

 Every time a call is made to an API, you need to be able to interpret the response status code.
 You are probably familiar with the code 404.
 This is when a browser cannot find the webpage you are looking for.
 An API’s documentation will define what possible responses can be received.

 Here are some of the steps that an online system might use to process an order: